 CHERRY ON TOP

-- Bentonite clay: Rich in minerals and detoxifies the skin by absorbing toxins beneath the skin. (buy here)
+- Kaolin clay: Rich in minerals and detoxifies the skin by absorbing toxins beneath the skin. (buy here)

 Not sure where to find these or other ingredients?
 My shopping guide may help you.